 Of course, virtually any type of product can pose risks of harm to the people that use it, and each year many thousands of other products are recalled by manufacturers or government agencies to help protect the public.

 Such recalls are an important part of how the law protects Ohio residents and other Americans against dangerous goods.
 Understanding when products are recalled, how to keep track of product recalls, and what to do with a recalled product is critical for Ohioans to keep their families safe.
+If you have been affected by a product recall, an experienced product recall attorney can help you assess your claim and figure out how to proceed.

 Article at a Glance